Non-Equilibrium Green's Function based Circuit Models for Coherent Spin Devices: Derivation of Central Results

 Where $(f^c I + \vec{f}^s \cdot \vec \sigma)$ is the $2\times2$ matrix specifying the occupation probabilities of spin and charge components at a given contact which reduces to $f^c I$ for ordinary charge-driven transport.

 Next, we observe that the current operator of Eq.~(\ref{eq:op}) is zero at steady state since it represents a) the sum of all the inflow through the contact boundaries and b) the ``recombination/generation (R/G)'' currents within the conductor volume.
-The R/G currents are ordinarily zero for charge currents, however, may exist for spin-currents due to magnetic fields or spin-orbit coupling within the conductor (FIG.~{\ref{fi:der}).
+The R/G currents are ordinarily zero for charge currents, however, may exist for spin-currents due to magnetic fields or spin-orbit coupling within the conductor.

-In Appendix C, we show that the total influx for a given spin direction $\alpha$ (Eq.~(\ref{eq:op})) can be mathematically decomposed into these two distinct components, the first being the spin-current injected by contact $m$: And the second component being the generation of spin currents within the conductor volume:
+In Supplementary Information, we show that the total influx for a given spin direction $\alpha$ (Eq.~(\ref{eq:op})) can be mathematically decomposed into these two distinct components, the first being the spin-current injected by contact $m$: And the second component being the generation of spin currents within the conductor volume:

 so that Eq.~(\ref{eq:op}) can be written as: